akashsinha000/expense-tracker-api/AI_NOTES.md

 AI was used as a development assistant to review ideas, discuss implementation approaches, troubleshoot issues, and improve the overall quality of the project.

 The final implementation was integrated, modified, tested, and refined by me.
-Several improvements—such as PATCH support, improved validation responses, GET by ID, Swagger integration, Docker support, and better exception handling—were implemented after reviewing the initial suggestions to make the API more practical and aligned with REST best practices.
+I implemented JSON file persistence using `expenses.json`, verified all CRUD operations, added PATCH support, improved validation responses, implemented GET by ID, Search, Monthly Summary, integrated Swagger and Docker, and tested the application using Postman, Swagger, Docker, and JUnit before submission.